Cité de l'Architecture et du Patrimoine

-The Cité de l'architecture et du patrimoine (/fr/, Architecture and Heritage City) is a museum of architecture and monumental sculpture located in the Palais de Chaillot (Trocadéro), in Paris, France.
+The Cité de l'architecture et du patrimoine (/fr/, Architecture and Heritage City) is a cultural institution of architecture, and monumental sculpture located in the Palais de Chaillot (Trocadéro), in Paris, France.
 Its permanent collection is also known as Musée national des monuments français (National Museum of French Monuments).
 It was established in 1879 by Eugène Viollet-le-Duc.
 The museum was renovated in 2007 and covers 9,000 square meters of gallery space.
 As a whole, the Cité de l'architecture et du patrimoine spreads across 22,000 square meters, which makes it the largest museum devoted to architecture in the world, even surpassing the Design Museum of London.

 Alongside temporary exhibitions, it is made of three permanent exhibits :